basepair-tech/xml-blob/README.md

 * mask()

 ### Supplier APIs
-For each of the methods above there is a suppluer version which can be passed to optionally return a value.
+For each of the methods above there is a supplier version which can be passed to optionally return a value.

 ```
 val xmlNode = node("a", node { if (someValue) { node("b", 1) else { null } })